 The Tuesday evening program in the late 1940s had Cowan in touch with some of opera's leading voices including: soprano, Geraldine Farrar; baritone, Lawrence Tibbet; and soprano, Frieda Hempel with whom it appears he may have been more than just an acquaintance.
 Inviting her on to his program he wrote:

 "So you see, my dear Miss Hempel, this could prove a very interesting broadcast in every detail of which your wishes will be paramount and I will be your humble slave to hold back this wonderful curtain and to help the present day music lovers to recapture some of the beauty of these brilliant days found at the Metropolitan."

-In his New York Times obituary he was quoted as saying, “I don’t live in the past, but I do respect the fact that I came from Adam and Eve, and you have to look back once in a while.”
+Cowan also knew Enrico Caruso, Nellie Melba, Luisa Tetrazzini, John McCormick and Mary Garden.
+In a New York Times profile he was quoted as saying, “I don’t live in the past, but I do respect the fact that I came from Adam and Eve, and you have to look back once in a while.”
 Tommy retired from WNYC in 1961.
 He died in November, 1969.

 Cowan, ever energetic raconteur of the air, was always ready to fill any dead space with a descriptive word picture of the scene before him.
 To listen to more than 40 broadcasts with Tommy go to: COWAN.

 Whalen, Grover A., letter to Thomas H. Cowan, July 1, 1924, Thomas H. Cowan Papers, American Heritage Center, University of Wyoming.

 There is an especially wonderful New York Times photo (#3 in the slideshow) of Tommy Cowan gripping two WNYC microphones to the right of aviatrix Amelia Earhart and Mayor Jimmy Walker at City Hall in June 1932.
 See: EARHART.